vast-lib/tinyVAST/README.md

 <https://doi.org/10.32614/rj-2017-066>.

 [INLA](https://www.r-inla.org/) and
-[inlabru](https://sites.google.com/inlabru.org/inlabru) can fit many of the same models as sdmTMB (and many more) in an approximate Bayesian inference framework.
+[inlabru](https://sites.google.com/inlabru.org/inlabru) can fit some of the same models as `tinyVAST` in an approximate Bayesian inference framework.

 [mgcv](https://cran.r-project.org/package=mgcv) can fit similar